sovdienko/rag-openrouter/README.md

 ### 5. Answer Generation
 Retrieved chunks are passed as context to Llama 3.3 70B, which generates a grounded answer based only on the provided information.

+### 6. Two-Stage Retrieval (Optional)
+For improved precision, the system can:
+1. **Stage 1**: Retrieve 15-50 candidates using fast vector similarity search
+2. **Stage 2**: Rerank candidates with cross-encoder model for accurate relevance scoring
+3. Return top K most relevant results

+This approach combines the speed of bi-encoder embeddings with the precision of cross-encoder models, improving retrieval quality with minimal latency increase (~100-200ms).

 ## Project Structure

 ```